joshuaisaact/brat-quiz/README.md

 ##### code overview

+#### react

+the game is built using react and deployed using vite. state management is handled using react’s useReducer hook, providing a more structured way of updating and controlling the game state.

-#### javascript
+#### typescript

-the game runs on basic javascript, using straightforward DOM manipulation to show questions, take user input, and keep the game going:
+typeScript is used to ensure type safety across the app:

-- **question array**: all the questions and answers are just stored in an array of objects.
+- **question data**: the trivia questions are stored locally in a JSON file, and there’s also an option for using json-server to simulate API requests for local testing.
-- **event listeners**: buttons are tied to event listeners for handling guesses, moving the game along, and restarting.
 - **dynamic updates**: content and background colors change based on whether the guess is right or wrong. pretty simple.
+- **Reducer pattern**: Game actions like starting, answering, or finishing are handled via dispatched actions to the reducer.
+This ensures clean and predictable state transitions.

 #### css